What to do in Lucerne? 10 Best Things to do in Lucerne

 On the bridge, you just have to look to the side to see the many restaurants lined up – nice places to have coffee or lunch/dinner, though Lucerne is very pricey in expensive Switzerland and those coffees are no bargain.

-If you are on the bridge, you see the Vierwaldstättersee (Lake Lucerne), which is one of the most beautiful lakes in Switzerland.
+If you are on the bridge, you see the Vierwaldstättersee (Lake Lucerne), which is one of the most beautiful lakes in Switzerland and have a great views of the alps as well.

 The Lion Monument is about a 10-minutes walk from the Chapel Bridge and commemorates Swiss soldiers who died in the 18th century, during the French revolution.